coq/coq/doc/sphinx/language/core/primitive.rst

 The extraction of these primitives can be customized similarly to the extraction of regular axioms (see :ref:`extraction`).
-Nonetheless, the :g:`ExtrOCamlPArray` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Parray` module from the `coq-primitive` library.
+Nonetheless, the :g:`ExtrOCamlPArray` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Parray` module from the `coq-runtime-types` library.

 Coq's primitive arrays are persistent data structures.
 Semantically, a set operation ``t.[i <- a]`` represents a new array that has the same values as ``t``, except